pmichali/lazyjack/README.md

 ```
     cidr: "10.96.0.0/12"
 ```

+For dual-stack, you must specify either an IPv4 or IPv6 CIDR, which will be used for the service network.

+NOTE: As of Kubernetes 1.13, the KEP for dual-stack support was under development and implementation of support was being started.
+As a result, some functionality, like seeing both IPs for a pod, are not operational (although the pods have both IP addresses).

 ### NAT64 (nat64)
 For IPv6 mode, to be able to reach external sites that only support IPv4, we use